loopwerk/loopwerk.io/content/hire-me/index.md

 ## My philosophy: keep it simple

 Over my 25 years of experience, [I've learned that the best solution is often the simplest one](/articles/2025/25-years-chasing-simplicity/).
 I believe in building robust, maintainable software by avoiding unnecessary complexity.

+As I like to say: "A good app is like a mechanical watch.
+Lots of moving parts all working together to create a beautiful and simple interface."

 My goal is to deliver clean, straightforward code that solves complex problems effectively, and which can still be understood a year later.
 Left unchecked, complexity will always creep in, and you have to actively seek out and defend simplicity.

 ## What clients say